 \section{Abstract}

-{This report outlines Team Seq2Cure’s deep learning approach for the Capsule Vision 2024 Challenge, leveraging an ensemble of convolutional neural networks (CNNs) and transformer-based architectures for multi-class abnormality classification in video capsule endoscopy frames.
-The dataset comprised over 50,000 frames from three public sources and one private dataset, labeled across 10 abnormality classes.
-To overcome the limitations of traditional CNNs in capturing global context, we integrated CNN and transformer models within a multi-model ensemble.
-Our approach achieved a balanced accuracy of 86.34\% and a mean AUC-ROC score of 0.9908 on the validation set, with significant improvements in classifying complex abnormalities.
-Code is available at \href{https://github.com/arnavs04/capsule-vision-2024}{this https URL}. }
+{We present CapsoNet, a deep learning framework developed for the Capsule Vision 2024 Challenge, designed to perform multi-class abnormality classification in video capsule endoscopy (VCE) frames.
+CapsoNet leverages an ensemble of convolutional neural networks (CNNs) and transformer-based architectures to capture both local and global visual features.
+The model was trained and evaluated on a dataset of over 50,000 annotated frames spanning ten abnormality classes, sourced from three public and one private dataset.
+To address the challenge of class imbalance, we employed focal loss, weighted random sampling, and extensive data augmentation strategies.
+All models were fully fine-tuned to maximize performance within the ensemble.
+CapsoNet achieved a balanced accuracy of 86.34\% and a mean AUC-ROC of 0.9908 on the official validation set, securing Team Seq2Cure 5th place in the competition.
+Our implementation is available at \href{https://github.com/arnavs04/capsule-vision-2024}{this https URL}. }